Samye Ling hosts visits by a variety of groups, including schools.

 Turn left at the roundabout.

-Follow the road until you see an overhead bridge with the generating station on the right, turn right just before the bridge onto a short slip road up to a T junction.
+Follow the road until you see an overhead bridge with the saw mill on the right, turn right just before the bridge onto a short slip road up to a T junction.

 Turn right at the T junction.